Why are Traditional Application Security Tools Inadequate and Less Relevant? Why you Need Serverless Security Tools.

 Serverless is a new way of building web apps.
-As such, they require new security tools.
+As such, they require new security tools- serverless security tools.
 In addition to explaining the ways serverless security is different, we outline here specifically why traditional application security tools are inadequate for securing your serverless apps.

 Why is My WAF Not Enough?

 Serverless applications have many entry points, each with a small part of the app behind it.
 Functions can be triggered by various event sources such as cloud storage events, databases changes, and notifications.
 We refer to this as, “The Erosion of the Perimeter.”

 Since application layer firewalls are only capable of inspecting HTTP(s) traffic, a WAF will only protect functions which are API Gateway-triggered functions.
 Your WAF will not provide protection against any other event trigger types.
 That is not to say it is useless but relying solely on a WAF leaves many gaping security holes.